The Latest Silicon Valley Job Perk? Time Off To Protest Trump

 The message was in response to the company’s decision to allow its employees to take time off for a pro-immigration rally in early May.

-“We support our people in recognising International Workers’ Day and other efforts to raise awareness for safe and equitable employment conditions,” the email continued.
+“We support our people in recognizing International Workers’ Day and other efforts to raise awareness for safe and equitable employment conditions,” the email continued.

 While some may view the new perk as leftist, there’s more than just an employee incentive at play here — and it revolves around worker visas.
 Many large companies like Facebook, Google, and Amazon will be gravely hurt by the updated H-1B visa policies, which will have a tremendous impact on workers from other countries.